nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

       client_secret: <CLIENT_SECRET>
 ```
 :::note
-In previous QHub versions (prior to `v0.4.0`), users and groups were added directly into the `qhub-config.yaml`.
+In previous Nebari versions (prior to `v0.4.0`), users and groups were added directly into the `qhub-config.yaml`.
 Starting with `v0.4.0`, users and group management are now handled by
 [Keycloak as described below](#keycloak).
 :::